udituen/AgriQuery/README.md

->>>UNDER DEVELOPMENT

 ## AGRIQUERY - RAG-LLM Powered Q&A App for Agricultural Researchers.

 AgriQuery is an LLM-powered Q&A system built for agricultural researchers.
 It processes scientific publications and enables users to ask natural language questions, receiving context-aware answers backed by retrieved text.
 Built with LangChain, FAISS, Airflow, and Docker, it demonstrates a production-ready RAG architecture for domain-specific information retrieval.

-# End-to-End RAG with Airflow, FAISS, Llama, FastAPI
+### End-to-End RAG with Airflow, FAISS, Llama, FastAPI

 ## Usage
 1. `docker-compose up --build`